ufjschool/ob-s14/drafts/final/meet your barista Q and A.md

 A. I do math better?

 Q. What’s a normal day like at CYM?
 A. A normal day here is you meet somebody new and make a connection.
 There is a lot of networking going on.
 You end up introducing someone to someone else.
-It’s very community oriented here.
+It’s very community-oriented here.
 Everyone knows everyone.
 It’s just like working at Cheers.

 Q. What’s the weirdest thing that has happened at CYM?
-A. Because we have nursery, we often see wildlife we’ve seen fox and eagles and all sorts of different raptors.
+A. Because we have nursery, we often see wildlife.
+We’ve seen fox and eagles and all sorts of different raptors.
 Some egrets come down and hangout.
 Seems like there’s always something funny going on around here.
 A fox showed up on our front porch one day.

 Q. Is this your go-to coffee shop when you’re not working?
 A. I’m always here, I really don’t go to any other coffee shops.